flarum/docs/extend/settings.md

 # Extension Settings

-At some point while making an extension. you will probably want to save some sort of setting to the database.
-Thankfully, Flarum allows you to do this extremely easily.
+At some point while making an extension, you might want to read some of the forum's settings or store certain settings specific to your extension.
+Thankfully, Flarum makes this very easy.

-## The SettingsRepositoryInterface
+## The Settings Repository

-The [`SettingsRepositoryInterface`](https://github.com/flarum/core/blob/master/src/Settings/SettingsRepositoryInterface.php) allows you to do just that, interface with the settings repository!

-The first step to interfacing with the table is to load the `SettingsRepositoryInterface` into your class's [IoC](https://laravel.com/docs/4.2/ioc):
+Reading or changing settings can be done using an implementation of the `SettingsRepositoryInterface`.
+Because Flarum uses Laravel's [IoC container](https://laravel.com/docs/ioc), you don't need to worry about where to obtain such a repository, or how to instantiate one.
+Instead, you can rely on the container to instantiate your class and inject the correct dependencies.

 ```php
 <?php